 eLearning and Lesson Booking Website Development

 One of the UK’s most successful songwriting and music production training companies approached Exposure Ninja to rebuild their website.
-We built the site in WordPress, coding some complex bespoke functionality.
+We built the site in WordPress (which we also do SEO for), coding some complex bespoke functionality.

 After launching the new site, traffic, ranking, and conversions all increased significantly.
 Read on to see how we did it…

 The Songwriting Academy is one of the UK’s best-known and most successful songwriting and music production training companies, but their website wasn’t doing them justice.
 It didn’t rank particularly well, and because they had to piece different third-party software together to have the functionality they needed, the time had come to get the site redone.

 They approached Exposure Ninja having seen our marketing work in action, and knowing that we designed marketing-focussed websites whose primary aim was to increase revenue, not just look pretty.

 The Songwriting Academy was looking for a new design that made them stand out from the crowd but still delivered a high customer conversion rate.

 They were looking to enhance their current website set up to make it easier for customers to purchase additional courses and online videos.

 They wanted to streamline some of the online features they offer to their customers.
 They were using a range of 3rd party applications which were feeding into the website which all had to be updated manually, wasting time and proving to be a hassle for their customers.